Sai-VSA/Love-Letters/README.md

   the joy and share my experience.

   Either way, I hope ***you***, the reader, enjoy this game and have as much fun playing as I did designing it!

+## User Stories: Love Letters Edition

+- As a user, I want to be able to shuffle the deck.
+- As a user, I want to be able to look at the rules and list of cards.
+- As a user, I want to be able to draw cards from the deck.
+- As a user, I want to play cards from my hand.
+- As a user, I want to activate and respond to card effects.
+- As a user, I want to see the discard pile.
+- As a user, I want to see the amount of cards left in deck.
+- As a user, I want to start and end my turn.